 YOUNG LEADERS FOR HEALTH

-Young Leaders for Health is a non-profit organization consisting of an international team of students and young professionals from various academic backgrounds wishing to nurture the next generation of leaders in public and global health.
+Young Leaders for Health is a non-profit organization consisting of an international and multidisciplinary team wishing to nurture the next generation of leaders in public and global health.

 We provide an interdisciplinary platform for the exchange and generation of knowledge, the development of innovative, sustainable and equitable projects in the field of global health, with a focus on health systems.
 In addition, we facilitate networking opportunities with people from around the world who are motivated to bring about positive changes in public and global health.